MoonRabbitDev/RomNameCleaner/README.md

 ### Step 3 - Setup

-Drop RomCleaner.py into the desired folder and run.
+Drop RomNameCleaner.py into the desired folder and run.

 ## Using the Program
-Open **RomCleaner.py/RomCleaner - EXEVer.exe**, you will be given the following promit
+Open **RomNameCleaner.py/RomNameCleaner.exe**, you will be given the following promit

 Rom Name Cleaner V0.1
 Press enter to get rid of the default value (-decrypted), or type in your own string to get rid of: